Bahri Mamluks: History

 The Mamluks formed one of the most powerful and wealthiest empires of the time, lasting from 1250 to 1517 in Egypt, North Africa, and the Levant—Near East.

 Development

 In 1250, when the Ayyubid sultan as-Salih Ayyub died, the Mamluks he had owned as slaves murdered his son and heir al-Muazzam Turanshah, and Shajar al-Durr the widow of as-Salih became the Sultana of Egypt.
 She married the Atabeg (commander in chief) Emir Aybak and abdicated, Aybak becoming Sultan.
 He ruled from 1250 to 1257.

 The Mamluks consolidated their power in ten years and eventually established the Bahri dynasty.
-They were helped by the Mongols' sack of Baghdad in 1258, which effectively destroyed the Abbasid caliphate.
+They were indirectly helped by the Mongols' sack of Baghdad in 1258, which effectively destroyed the Abbasid caliphate.
 Cairo became more prominent as a result and remained a Mamluk capital thereafter.